List of government agencies in DC Comics: Task Force Z

 A spin-off of the Suicide Squad, this team of zombified or undead agents was recruited by Two-Face and led by Jason Todd.

-T.H.U.N.D.E.R.

-T.H.U.N.D.E.R. (short for The Higher United Nations Defense Enforcement Reserves) serves as a secretive counter-terrorism force.
-With a non-powered but highly trained special forces teams and a select number of agents fitted with powerful (but long-term dangerous to their health) performance-enhancing equipment, T.H.U.N.D.E.R. has fought against organizations like S.P.I.D.E.R. for decades, largely under the radar of the superhero community of the world.

 U

 Université Notre Dame des Ombres

 Université Notre Dame des Ombres (Our Lady of the Shadows University) was originally created to train OSS agents during World War II.
 Today, it is a N.A.T.O.-sponsored covert intelligence training academy situated on the French Riviera, with an embassy office in Washington D.C.
 Its last known headmistress was Sandra Knight, the original Phantom Lady.
 The school's most notable graduates are the Crimson Fox twins and Dee Tyler, the second Phantom Lady.

 W

 World Army

 In 2011, DC Comics rebooted the continuity of its books in an initiative called The New 52.
 On Earth 2, the World Army is a global military organization that was created to support the Wonders of the World.
-Its known members are Amar Khan, Commander Sonia Sato, Sam Lane, Robert Crane, and Stormy Foster.
+Its known members are Amar Khan, Sonia Sato, Sam Lane, Robert Crane, and Stormy Foster.
 The World Army was organized after Earth 2's Superman, Wonder Woman, and Batman sacrificed their lives to fight off the invasion from Apokolips.
-They proceed to recruit and/or form alliances with superpowered individuals to prepare for the next attack from Apokolips.
+They proceed to recruit or form alliances with superpowered individuals to prepare for the next attack from Apokolips.